braz/eoinbrazil.com/content/home-office-bill-of-materials.md

 Category: Blog/HomeOffice
 Tags: office, equipment, software, hardware

 My home office is literally a desk in the corner of a bedroom which is returned to use as a bedroom after I finish work.
-All the setup and gear I have fits this requirement.
+All the setup and gear I has to fit this requirement.

 #### Furniture